 Our mission and vision is the Council's long-term aspiration for the city.
 We actively monitor our service performance measures which allows us to assess progress towards these long-term aspirations and respond to challenges.
 Council will use this strategic reference point to ensure that its ongoing approach to funding and financial management is prudent and delivers infrastructure and services at desired levels to the community in a financially sustainable manner.

 OUR MISSION

-The Wairoa District Council exists so that residents and visitors alike can enjoy the community in which they live and visit, supported by local decision-making to promote the social, economic, environmental and cultural well-being of the Wairoa District in the present and for the future.
+To support the Wairoa Community through decision-making that promotes the social, economic, environmental and cultural well-being of the district now and in the future.

 OUR VISION